bose-aritra2003/Snake-Game/README.md

 # Snake-Game
-The famous old-school snake game made in python using the Turtle module.
-Standalone executable coming soon . . .
+The famous old-school snake game made in python using the Turtle module.<br>
+Standalone executable for Mac and Windows coming soon . . .